Cheiran1/astrosec/README.md

 🎨 Custom Illustrations — Visual storytelling with art and motion

-🌍 Impact Showcase — See how different Earth communities experience space weather

 ## 🧰 Technologies Used

-HTML5 / CSS3 / JavaScript (ES6) — Core front-end technologies
+HTML5 / CSS3 / JavaScript — Core front-end technologies

 CSS Animations — For interactive storytelling and motion effects